shiina-tsu/WikiMasters-QoL/README.md

 You are also able to see all your card in one page by clicking on a button (note: that prices are not fetched due to rate limits.
 Maybe in future updates.)

 The script could be qualified of "It does the job".

+I plan to do updates in the future for cool stuffs.